tjbergstrom/Covid-Mask-Detection/readme.md

 - #### Part 2, tracking:

 This is the hard part.
-If you want to count how many masks you have detected, you can't just start counting, because every frame in the stream is like a new image, so for example one person in a hundred frames gets counted as one hundred people, and when they step away there are a total of zero people.
+If you want to count how many masks you have detected, you can't just start counting, because every frame in the stream is like a new image, so for example one person in a hundred frames gets counted as one hundred people, and when they step away there are a total of zero people counted in the current frame.

 So you have to use object tracking.
 When you detect a face, add it to a list of trackers, and update its location from frame to frame.
 And of course, make the prediction - mask our without mask - and add up the counts of each.